pushangupta/m3u8_downloader/README.md

 ##### [•] Create custom proxies
 ##### [•] Create platform independence
 ##### [•] Check for 100% fail-safe
+##### [•] Check for multiple resolutions

 Pull requests, suggestions and issues are most welcome :)

+###Important note:
+Please make sure that the m3u8 file you provide has a single resolution format.

+If your file contains multiple resolutions, you may want to remove them manually.